laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 ### Grading and Other Class Policies

+*  5%: Problem of the day
+*  10%: Lab sections
 *  42%: 7 homeworks, 6 pts each -- due every other Tuesday.
 *  49%: 7 quizzes, 7 pts each, given in class every other Friday.
 *   9%: 1 project.